-Cafe Society, The Jewelry Blockbuster Movie of the Summer
+Cafe Society, The Jewelry Blockbuster Movie Summer 2016

 "Café Society," Woody Allen's latest comedy, is set in 1930s Los Angeles and stars Kristen Stewart and Blake Lively, who plays a Manhattan socialite.
 The actors are absolutely dripping in diamond jewelry created by Chanel, and the pieces most effectively highlight the glamour that saturated Hollywood's silver screen era.